AliSajid/covid19-results-explorer/README.md

 ## Development

 This report relies on access to the dataset available in the [COVID19 repository](https://github.com/AliSajid/Covid19).
-The R markdown relies on R Markdown.
+The R markdown file relies on R Markdown.